Mississippi officials responding to ammonia leak at plant by Yazoo City, residents asked to evacuate

 An evacuation order was issued for residents in the Renshaw Road and Generette Road area nearby the plant.
 The American Red Cross opened a reception center in the city to support residents.

-CF Industries, the owner of this plant, is currently working on building an ammonia plant in Ascension Parish.
+CF Industries, the owner of this plant, has a plant in Donaldsonville and is currently working on building a "blue" ammonia plant in Ascension Parish.

 According to Mississippi Governor Tate Reeves, no injuries or deaths were reported and reports indicate the leak is due to an explosion.